roberttoyonaga/ImageLibrary/README.md

 # ImageLibrary
-This application is a simple image repository.
+This application is a simple image repository to practice using Docker, MySQL, and Python unittest.
 To start the application use `docker-compose up` from the root directory.
 This will create and run the docker image that initializes the MySQL database and python packages required by the application.
 To start using the application use `docker exec -it photoAppContainer python3 /home/ImageLibrary/photoApp/main.py` (prepend `sudo` if on linux).
 This has been tested on a host machine running ubuntu 18.
 This project uses Python3 and a MySQL database.

 ## Registering as a User